-- In a food processor, add the pecans and sugar and process until the nuts are finely chopped.1/2 cup pecans (or other nuts), 3 tbsp confectioner's sugar
+- In a food processor, add the pecans and sugar and process until the nuts are finely chopped.½ cup pecans (or other nuts), 3 tablespoons confectioner's sugar

 - Transfer the mixture to a clean, gallon sized plastic bag and knead the mixture gently in the bag until it is no longer crumbly.
 Flatten into a disk and leave in the refrigerator at least one hour to overnight.